Baklava is a sweet dessert that has layers of filo pastry, chopped nuts, and a syrup or honey glaze.

 The sweetness and chopped nuts also pairs well with a Tawny Port.
 Aged tawny ports are wines made from grapes that are aged in wooden barrels exposing them to gradual oxidation.
 This oxidation gives the wine it’s golden-brown colour as it mellows in the barrels, as well as imparts a nutty flavour to the wine.
 This nutty flavour will complement the nutty nature of Baklava quite well.

-Should you not have a tawny port or Sauternes on hand, fear not, any sort of sweet desert wine, or port will go magnificently well with Baklava.
+Should you not have a tawny port or Sauternes on hand, fear not, any sort of sweet dessert wine, or port will go magnificently well with Baklava.